tilburgsciencehub/website/content/topics/Research-skills/Writing/writing-process/thesis_outline.md

 ---
-title: "Thesis Outline: Chapter-specific Tips"
+title: "Chapter Structure of a Thesis or Academic Paper"
-description: "Part 4 of the Master Thesis Guide: the thesis outline, with tips for the content of each chapter"
+description: "The thesis or paper structure, with tips for the content of each chapter"
 keywords: "master, thesis, guide, marketing, economics, management, tisem, research, guidance, preparation, question, proposal, skills, resources, writing, latex, chapter, outline"
 date: 2023-07-10
 weight: 5